University of Guelph, Ontario Veterinary College

 St. Lawrence College

 Hollie has owned pets and loved animals all her life.
 She knew at a very young age that she would work with them one day.
 She graduated from St. Lawrence College in 2004 with a dual diploma in Health Sciences and with honors in Veterinary Technology.
 She has been an active member of the Ontario Association of Veterinary Technicians (OAVT) since graduating and joined Schomberg Veterinary Services as a Registered Veterinary Technician in 2008.
-Over the years, she has developed a special interest in anesthesia and pain management techniques and in animal behavior.
+Over the years, she has developed a special interest in anesthesia and pain management techniques and in animal behaviour.